Three high-rise tower blocks to get three times more energy-efficient heating

 The Department for Business, Energy & Industrial Strategy (BEIS) has confirmed that Ground Source Heat Pump systems, such as the one at Chadwell St Mary Towers, are eligible for funding.

-It is expected that Wave 2 of the SHDF will be open for applications in late August/early September 2022, with funding being made available to registered providers of social housing, including private and local authority providers, to improve the energy efficiency of social housing properties with an Energy Performance Certificate (EPC) rating of D, or lower, to an EPC rating of C, and reduce carbon emissions.
+The SHDF is available to registered providers of social housing, including private and local authority providers, to improve the energy efficiency of social housing properties with an Energy Performance Certificate (EPC) rating of D, or lower, to an EPC rating of C, and reduce carbon emissions.